-You can start receiving benefit payments from SRP at any time following termination of your University employment at the University, or if later, an Affiliated Employer.
+You can start receiving benefit payments from SRP at any time following termination of your University employment at the University and its Affiliated Employers.
 The following pages contain a more detailed explanation of the types of benefits and forms of benefit payment available under SRP.